Paulsky/tax-switch/README.md

 ## Getting started

-These instructions will guide you through the installation and basic setup of the Woo Tax Switch plugin, ensuring a smooth integration with your WooCommerce store.
+These instructions will guide you through the installation and basic setup of the Wdevs Tax Switch plugin, ensuring a smooth integration with your WooCommerce store.

 ### Configuration

-Once activated, Woo Tax Switch requires minimal configuration:
+Once activated, Wdevs Tax Switch requires minimal configuration:

-1. Go to the Woo Tax Switch settings page located under the 'WooCommerce' menu in the WordPress admin area.
+1. Go to the Wdevs Tax Switch settings page located under the 'WooCommerce' menu in the WordPress admin area.
 2. Customize the text for including and excluding VAT.
 3. Save your changes.